lizmat/raku-all-modules/pierre-vigier/Perl6-AttrX-Lazy/README.md

 MISC
 ====

-To test the meta data of the modules, set environement variable PERL6_TEST_META to 1
+To test the meta data of the modules, set environement variable PERL6_TEST_META to 1 On the Christmas version of perl, the module had no issue, but it's not working correctly anymore with precompilation as of today, waiting for a fix in rakudo, add no precompilation pragma